 If you want extra coverage (especially if you're nursing in a spare office or a car), use something like the Bebe au Lait nursing cover to ensure no one walking in on you sees anything.

-Find support.
 Pump-at-work mothers often struggle with feeling torn.
 "You want to give 100-percent and show that you're a team player at work, but staying a few minutes late to tie up a project is not just staying a few minutes late anymore," says Michelle La Rowe, author of "Working Moms 411."
 "It means leaky breasts, a baby that's hungry and a caregiver who is almost out of milk.
 Many work-and-pump moms feel like they're constantly forced to choose between advancing at work and feeding their baby," she says.

 Her advice: Try to find another pump-at-work mom to be your new BF -- that is, breast friend.
 "Moms who successfully navigate the emotional turns of pumping while working create a good circle of support," says LaRowe.
 Even joining an online community of bosom buddies can make you feel less isolated.
 And feeling supported can go a long way to help you extend breastfeeding for as long as you -- and your little one -- want.

-> Check out Care.com's Working Moms Forum
+For more advice, check out Care.com's Working Moms Forum.